 - Cable or satellite package

-- Clubs/memberships that you are paying for but don’t use
+- Clubs/memberships that you don’t use

 - Expensive habits like eating out or getting coffee.